ThoughtWorksInc/enableIf.scala/README.md

 ## Enable different code for Scala.js and JVM targets

-Suppose you want to create a Buffer-like collection, you may want create an `scala.collection.mutable.ArrayBuffer` for JVM target, and the native `js.Array` for Scala.js target.
+Suppose you want to create a Buffer-like collection, you may want create an `ArrayBuffer` for JVM target, and the native `js.Array` for Scala.js target.

 ``` scala
 private object Jvm {